 B. Submission of plan.

-(1) Any person wishing to record in the Registry of Deeds or to file with the Land Court a plan of land or a plan showing a division of land and who believes that such plan does not require Planning Board approval under the Subdivision Control Law shall prepare a plan that conforms to the requirements of Subsection C of this section; and
+(1) Any person wishing to record in the Registry of Deeds or to file with the Land Court a plan of land or a plan showing a division of land and who believes that such plan does not require Planning Board approval under the Subdivision Control Law shall prepare a plan that conforms to the requirements of Subsection C of this section; and:

-(a) Deliver a properly completed taxcertified Form A, the original Mylar of the proposed plan and two or more paper copies full size (the exact number being determined by the Department of Planning and Development) and an electronic copy in PDF or other acceptable format of the plan to the Department of Planning and Development and pay the fee as required by the current fee schedule.
+(a) Deliver a properly completed tax-certified Form A, the original Mylar of the proposed plan and two or more paper copies (the exact number being determined by the Department of Planning and Development), full-size, and an electronic copy in PDF or other acceptable format of the plan to the Department of Planning and Development and pay the fee as required by the current fee schedule.

 (b) File notice of submission of the plan with the Town Clerk as required by MGL c.
 41, § 81T.
-[Section 81T: Every person submitting a definitive plan of land to the Planning Board of a city or Town for its approval or for a determination that approval is not required shall give written notice to the Clerk of such city or Town by delivery or by registered mail, postage prepaid, that he has submitted such a plan.
-If the notice is given by delivery the Clerk shall, if requested, give a written receipt therefor to the person who delivered such notice.
-Such notice shall describe the land to which the plan relates sufficiently for identification, and shall state the date when such plan was submitted and the name and address of the owner of such land; and the facts stated in such notice shall be taken by the city or Town Clerk as true, unless the contrary is made to appear....]

-(c) If requested, accompany the Planning Board or the Planning Agent on site visit of the property.
+(c) If requested, accompany the Planning Board or the Planning Agent on a site visit of the property.

 (2) Waiver of exemption.
 An owner of lots qualified for development as ANR lots may waive the exemption and have the lots developed under the provisions of Article XI of the Zoning Bylaw.